Wa State: History

 In 1990s, Wa State obtained Southern area by force.
 From 1999 to 2002, 80,000 former opium farmers from the northern area of Wa State were forcefully resettled into the more fertile south for food production, improving food security and laying the groundwork for a ban on drug production in Wa State.
-Wa State officials claim that more than 1,000 people died due to the resettlement although other sources claim a higher death toll.
+Some groups report that thousands died as a result of resettlement.

 Tensions between the central government and Wa State were heightened in 2009.
 During this time, peace initiative proposals by Wa State were rejected by the Myanmar government.
 The government warned on 27 April 2010 that the WHP program could push Myanmar and Wa State into further conflict.

+In 2012, Wa State began a major road construction program to link all townships with asphalt roads.
+By 2014, asphalt roads ran through the northern townships of Wa State and connected the Wa townships of Kunma, Nam Tit, and Mengmao to the Chinese towns of Cangyuan and Ximeng.

 After the 2021 Myanmar coup d'état the Wa began to oppose the Myanmar government more directly, shifting away from their strategy of "forward defense" of supporting smaller anti-government forces militarily which was supposed to keep the Tatmadaw from violating ceasefires, with the goal of extending their political and military influence towards Central Myanmar.

+When fighting in northern Shan State escalated in late October and early November in 2023, Wa State took a neutral position urging on 1 Nov for a ceasefire.
+The UWSP has again stated that they would retaliate against any military action against Wa.

+Tensions between Wa State and Thailand increased in November 2024 over the presence of UWSA bases allegedly encroaching on Thai territory.